History contributes enormously to students’ understanding of the world and its interdependence, achievements and

 We offer numerous opportunities to go beyond the classroom – opportunities that greatly enrich students’ enjoyment of the subject.

 The History Society has invited a number of eminent historians to the School to give talks in recent years, such as Professor David Reynolds, Professor Paul Binski, Professor Joachim Whaley, Professor Sir Richard Evans and Dr Suzannah Lipscomb.
 We are committed to cultivating cross-curricular links and work closely with other departments to offer joint societies with the classics, politics and economic departments.

 - History at university

 Top universities regard history as a serious academic A level.
 Every year a significant number of Perse students choose to read history for their degree.
 Many have gone to Oxbridge and to other universities with a high reputation for the subject.
-Since 2013, 27 Perse historians have been successful in applying to study history at either Oxford or Cambridge University (five in 2017-18).
-In the same period, more than 70 Perse students have chosen to study history at university.
+Since 2013, 30 Perse historians have been successful in applying to study history at either Oxford or Cambridge University (three in 2018-19).
+In the same period, more than 80 Perse students have chosen to study history at university.